 – What’s in A Vowel?
 Sound Change in the Northern Cities and the Northern Cities Shift

-Chicago Media folks–if you want more details than what’s in these articles, please feel free to contact David Durian at email@example.com!
+Chicago Media folks–if you want more details than what’s in these articles or the audio interviews, please feel free to contact David Durian at firstname.lastname@example.org!